Fundamental impossibility of a superradiant neutrino laser: Abstract

 \section{Abstract}

-Here we address the fundamental question whether an idealized system of $N$ atoms will show collective behavior and superradiance when it emits fermions instead of photons.
-We show that the maximum emission is $\propto N$ and not $\propto N^2$ which proves the absence of superradiance and shows that the recent proposal to realize a superradiant neutrino laser is impossible.
+Here we address the fundamental question of whether an idealized system of $N$ atoms will show collective behavior and superradiance when it emits fermions instead of photons.
+We show that for single-fermion emission processes, the maximum emission is $\propto N$ and not $\propto N^2$, which proves the absence of superradiance and shows that the recent proposal to realize a superradiant neutrino laser is impossible.
 This can be understood as either destructive interference of fermionic transition amplitudes, or Pauli blockade by collective excitations with fermionic nature.
-On the other hand, states with low excitation can show collective behavior.
 We derive the exact solution of the fermionic Dicke problem and analyze the decay dynamics in various regimes.
+We extend the proof to arbitrary Hamiltonians and show that the jump rate operator for neutrino emission has a maximum eigenvalue of $N$ times the single-particle rate $\Gamma_0$.
+States with low excitation can show collective behavior and emit at a rate of $N \Gamma_0$.

 \textbf{Superradiance and statistics. } Collective emission of light by atoms leads to superradiance, a coherence-brightened laser~\cite{DickePhysRev.93.99,Gross_Haroche_review_1982} which works without a cavity. $N$ atoms emit light with a rate proportional to $N^2$ due to constructive interference of the amplitudes for spontaneous emission.
-This paradigmatic system has been discussed in various idealized models and realized in different systems \cite{Gross_Haroche_review_1982,Book_SR, PhysRevA.40.4467,ketterle2001cargese,scheibner2007superradiance}.
+This paradigmatic system has been discussed in various idealized models and realized in different systems~\cite{Gross_Haroche_review_1982,Book_SR, PhysRevA.40.4467,ketterle2001cargese,scheibner2007superradiance}.